sciZer0/newdiscoveries/a/README.md

 And I also absolutely agree with this above.

-But I don’t agree with the "official" formula by which "official" science calculates Energy:
+But I don’t agree with the official formula by which official science calculates Energy:

 E = F * D